Joshua Fry Speed: Death and legacy

-Alleged hidden diary
+Alleged hoax diary

 In 1999, the author and gay activist Larry Kramer claimed that he had uncovered new primary sources which shed fresh light on Lincoln's sexuality.
-The alleged sources included a hitherto-unknown Joshua Speed diary and letters in which Speed wrote explicitly about his relationship with Lincoln.
+The alleged sources included a hitherto-unknown Joshua Speed diary and letters in which it was claimed Speed wrote explicitly about his relationship with Lincoln.
 The items were supposedly discovered hidden beneath the floorboards of the old store in which the two men lived, and they were said to reside in a private collection in Davenport, Iowa.
 Kramer died in 2020 and apparently never produced or showed anyone the supposed documents although he published a novel in 2015, including some of his ideas about Speed and Lincoln that historian and psychoanalyst, Charles Strozier, found unconvincing as a matter of history or sexuality.
 The historian Gabor Boritt, referring to the alleged documents, wrote, "Almost certainly this is a hoax...."

 Further family and ancestry information

-Joshua Speed's father, Judge John Speed (May 17, 1772 – March 30, 1840) was born in Charlotte County, Virginia.
-John was first married to Abby Lemaster (d.
-July, 1807).
+Joshua Speed's father, Judge John Speed, was born in Charlotte County, Virginia.
+John was first married to Abby Lemaster.
 They had four children, two of whom died in infancy: